jewarner57/CodingChallengeCompendium/docs/README.md

 ### Update a user's email

-> Request body should be a PUT with the field: email
+* Request body should be a PUT with the field:
+  * password: { type: String, select: false },
+  * email: { type: String, required: true },

 ```
 // PUT